EP15.TOKT11121 (DS) & EP16.TOKT11121 (AI) · National Economics University

 [1] Artificial Intelligence: A Modern Approach (4th Edition) (Russell & Norvig, 2020)

 Main textbook covering all fundamental AI topics including search, knowledge representation, machine learning, and applications.
-Published by Pearson. ๐Ÿ“ฅ Download PDF
+Published by Pearson.
+Download PDF

 [2] Artificial Intelligence Fundamentals for Business Leaders: Up to Date With Generative AI (I. Almeida, 2024 Edition)

-This book provides practical insights into how AI is applied in business contexts, complementing the theoretical foundation from the main textbook.
+Practical insights into how AI is applied in business contexts, complementing the theoretical foundation from the main textbook.

 [3] Introduction to Artificial Intelligence (Wolfgang Ertel, 2017)